inab/RDConnect_RNASeq/README.md

 ## Step 1 : Alignment
 From fastq files for paired end files will run
 -  STAR 2.5.3a to generate alignment to genome and transcriptome
--  RSEM xxxxx to quantify gene and isoform usage
+-  RSEM 1.3.0 to quantify gene and isoform usage

 It requires to have previously generated STAR indexes apt for the task.
 Same goes for RSEM indexes.
 Both folders are to be added as input for the call